bakonyip/docker-sshpass-gettext/README.md

-Docker in docker with ssh, sshpass and gettext for Gitlab CI/CD
+Docker in docker with ssh, sshpass and gettext for Gitlab CI/CD Docker executor.